 You do have to pay an admissions fee for Tayrona Park.
 The fee varies slightly depending on your nationality as well as the time of year you visit:

-*Note if you are a foreign resident of Colombia and have your Cédula (ID Card) or a citizen of one of the members of the Andean Community of Nations (CAN), you qualify as a local.
+*Note if you are a foreign resident of Colombia and have your Cédula (ID Card) or a citizen of one of the members of the Andean Community of Nations (CAN), you pay the price of Colombian nationals.